elmartinj/timecopilot/README.md

 and that's it!

-!!!
-Important
+**Important !!!**
 - TimeCopilot requires Python 3.10+.
 Additionally, it currently does not support macOS running on Intel processors (x86_64).
 If you’re using this setup, you may encounter installation issues with some dependencies like PyTorch.
 If you need support for this architecture, please create a new issue.
 - If on Windows, Python 3.10 is recommended due to some of the packages' current architecture.

 ---